VPAC/seqpar/sequentialandparallelprogramming.md

 With distributed memory systems, each processor has its own memory.
 Finally, another combination is distributed shared memory, where the (physically separate) memories can be addressed as one (logically shared) address space.
 A variant combined method is to have shared memory within each multiprocessor node, and distributed between them.

+**Parallel Operations in SIMD**

+There is particular architecture that includes instructions explicitly intended to perform parallel operations across data that is stored in the independent subwords or fields of a register.
+This is known as "SIMD within a register" or SWAR.
+Whilst previously existing in assembly code, it was introduced as multimedia extension in 1996 for desktop systems with Intel's MMX Multimedia Instruction Set Extensions.
+Following MMX there were also SWAR implementations for the Digital Alpha MAX (MultimediA eXtensions), Hewlett-Packard's PA-RISC MAX (Multimedia Acceleration eXtensions), MIPS MDMX (Digital Media eXtension, which came with the charming pronounciation "Mad Max"), and the Sun SPARC V9 VIS (Visual Instruction Set).
+These instruction set extensions, whilst comparable, are incompatible.

 **Divisions within MIMD**

 More recently further subdivisions within that category are considered.
 Specifically there are the taxons of Single Program Multiple Data streams (SPMD) and Multiple Programs Multiple Data streams (MPMD).
 These classifications have gained recent popularity given the widespread use of MIMD systems.

 In the former case (SPMD), multiple autonomous processors execute the same program on multiple data streams.
-This differs from SIMD approaches which a single processor executes on multiple data streams.
+This differs from SIMD approaches which a single processor executes on multiple data streams and as a result each processor executing SPMD code may have a different control flow path through the program.

 In the latter case (MPMD) the autonomous processors operate with at least two independent programs.

+**Other classifications**

+Another architecture approach was developed by Tse-yun Feng.
+For Feng, the degree of parallelism was important, based on on the maximum number of bits that could be processed in unit time.
+The degree of parallelism is how many operations can be executed simultaneously.

+Multiple tests will generate an average degree of parallelism.
+Feng classified systems into four types according to the bit and word, sequential and parallel.
+This leads to the following system descriptions:

+*Word serial bit serial (WSBS)*:  One bit of one selected word is processed at a time.

+*Word serial bit parallel (WSBP)*: One word of n bit is processed at a time (aka Word Slice processing).

+*Word parallel bit serial (WPBS)*: One bit from all words are processed at a time (aka Bit Slice processing)

+*Word parallel bit parallel (WPBP)*: All bits from all words are processed at unit time.
+This is maximum parallelism.

+A further development occured in 1977 by Wolfgang Handler which proposed a schema known as the Erlangen Classification System, based on system units and pipelining.
+A computer is described by the number of processor control units (K), the number of arithmetic logic units or processing elements under the control of one PCU (D), the word length of an ALU or PE (W), the number of PCUs that can be pipelined (K'), the number of ALUs that can be pipelined (D') and the number of pipelined stages on all ALUs or in a single PE.
+(W').

+Hence the parallelism is expressed using a triplet containing the six values.

+ComputerType = (k [* k'], d [* d'], w [* w'])

+There are also connection operators to represent inhomogeneous additional units (+), operating modes (v) and macropipelining (x).

 ## 1.2 Processors, Cores, and Threads